Medical-Software-Foundation/canvas/extensions/bridge/README.md

 # Bridge Integration for Telehealth Clinics

-## Automatically sync your Canvas patients to your Bridge account
 ### Canvas + Bridge
-- The Canvas and Bridge integration extension allows customers to seamlessly sync their patients from Canvas to Bridge whenever a patient is created or updated.
+- The Canvas + Bridge integration extension automatically syncs your patients from Canvas to Bridge whenever a patient is created or updated.
-- From the UI, users can easily navigate from their patient in Canvas to their patient in Bridge.
+- From the UI, you can easily navigate from your patient in Canvas to your patient's record in Bridge.

 ### Implementation requirements
-- Bridge account and API keys
+- All you need is a Bridge account and an associated API key.
-- Canvas API credentials and SDK
+- [Contact Bridge](https://www.usebridge.com/contact) to set one up.

 ### About Bridge
 Bridge is a plug-and-play insurance enabler for telehealth providers